vivisn00b/vivs-config/README.md

-- 👋 Hi, I’m Vivek Dey from India
+- 👋 Hi, I’m Vivek
-- 👀 I’m interested in Coding
+- 👀 I’m interested in coding and linux
-- 🌱 I’m currently learning Python and Web Development
+- 🌱 I’m currently learning Java and Web Development
 - 💞️ I’m looking to collaborate on the projects I have uploaded for its betterment
 - 📫 How to reach me ... www.linkedin.com/in/vivek-dey-69385325b